civicrm/org.civicrm.civicase/tests/backstop_data/Readme.md

 * The current calendar month has at least one day with some activities

 ## Contact Section
-* Make sure the civicase is installed with demo data and should have a contact name "Betty Adams" and have some activities for the contact
+* Make sure the civicase is installed with demo data and should have a contact name "Betty Adams" and at least have one activity for the contact.

 ---